Photo: Niels Christian Jung © DR Sporten |

 America to home country Denmark

-About a year ago Andkjær returned to Denmark after spending five years at an American college, where
+About a year ago Andkjær returned to Denmark after spending five years at an American college, where he had top training facilities.
+He has improved and gained better time on the short lanes.

 Now he has changed the American training environment to the Danish, and he believes that it takes time to accustom the body to the Danish facilities and the hard training.

 Said Andkjær: “It has taken a while to get the body used to being back home again.
 Here in Denmark we train more in cardio workout, so that means we must swim longer and harder at every training.
+I'm still building up the mold and I am very tired at the moment.”

 The 26-year-old swimmer was in the Olympics in Beijing in 2008, where he ended up at 19th place.